MP78QC/qchack2022-microsoft-challenge/Part2/README.md

 # Logical qubit entaglement and error detection
 This work is greatly inspired by the article [Entangling logical qubits with lattice surgery](https://www.nature.com/articles/s41586-020-03079-6), preprint available [here](https://arxiv.org/abs/2006.03071) by A.Erhard, H.P.Nautrup, M.Meth, L.Postler, R.Stricker, M.Ringbauer, P.Schindler, H.J.Briegel, R.Blatt, N.Friis and T.Monz.

 In this notebook, I reproduce some results of the great work of the original authors to gain insight on the limitations and challenges linked to encoding logical information into qubits.
+The goal is, using physical qubits prone to error, to generate a state that will still be usable as a qubit, but with additionnal capabilities such as error detection.

 ## Usage
 The notebook can be read with its outputs as is.